 Business Rates Appeals - a provision in respect of the Council's share of the cost of successful appeals against valuations for business rates.
-Estimated settlement for the next 12 months is 13.37% of total calculated provision.
-This is based on the 2020/21 settlement percentage and the expected continued delays in VOA settlements coming through.
+Estimated settlement for the next 12 months is 86.63% of total calculated provision - this was amended from last year as the Council had a large number of 2017 List Check, Challenge and Appeal settlements in 2021/22.

-Hertfordshire Building Control Ltd Losses - a provision to meet, based on the latest information available, the Council's share of losses as at 31 March 2021.
+Hertfordshire Building Control Ltd Losses - a provision to meet, based on the latest information available, the Council's share of losses as at 31 March 2022.